flowerlet/RubikEnc/README.md

     - **Decode**:
         - remap arrows to binary codes.

+Left-click the rotate button to rotate clockwise

+Right-click the rotate button to rotate counterclockwise

 Press 'C' to hide/show the 3D rotate buttons

 Press 'V' to color the rubik cube